daostack/arc.js/documentation/querying.md

 Because subscriptions can be expensive, this behavior can be turned off, so only the query will be sent.
 ```
-const observable1 = arc.daos({}, { subscribe: true})
+const observable1 = arc.daos({}, { subscribe: false})
 const observable2 = dao.state({subscribe: false})
 ```
-In this example, observable2 will not open a subscription to the server This does not mean that you will not get any updates to your subscriptio You may still get updates if the data in the cache changes (as the result of another query, or because the cache was updates as a result of observable1)
+In this example, observable2 will not open a subscription to the server

+This does not mean that you will not get any updates to your subscription - the query will still watch the cache for changes, so if another query updates the cache, the observable will emit an updated result.